 1.1.
 Disobeying a court order

-A prosecutor must prove the following to convict a person of contempt of court for violating a court order:
+A prosecutor must prove the following to convict you of contempt of court for violating a court order:

 - a judge issued a legal order,

-- the accused had the ability to comply with the order, yet
+- you had the ability to comply with the order, yet

-As to a defendant knowing of a court order, a prosecutor must prove that:
+As to your knowledge of a court order, a prosecutor must prove that:

-- the defendant knew of the valid court order, and that
+- you knew of the valid court order, and that

-- he had the opportunity to read a copy of the order.4
+- you had the opportunity to read a copy of the order.4

 Note that both: